KorfLab/genDL/xtra/rloop/README.md

 PEAKS_GENOME is a directory of R-loops inferred from bisulfite PacBio reads.
 There are 30 genes with multiple reads per gene.

-To conver the original data to fasta:
+To convert the original data to fasta:

 	pacbio2fasta.py > peaks.fa

+The format of the fasta headers is the following

+	+ gene
+	+ read identifier (from original data)
+	+ chromosome
+	+ begin
+	+ end
+	+ strand

 ### DRIPc, sDRIP, and qDRIP data ##